bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 On the other hand, if your program crashes with because of not enoguh memory, you might want to optimize your program to use more CPU instead, by implementing some kind of streaming and increase your programs concurrency.

+Last but not the least you maybe want to limit some functionality or change it, to improve readability and disk usage.

-What's important is that RARELY you can optimize code without sacrificing sc else especially in backend application.
+What's important is that RARELY you can optimize code without sacrificing something else.
 This is called a tradeoff.

 ---
 @snap[north span-95 text-05 text-left padded]
-##### Data Driven Decisions: Measuring performance.
+##### 3. Optimize & Measure: Data Driven Decisions.
 @snapend

 Note:

+With the problem defined and the direction of optimization we can focus on the last step, number 3.
+Finally optimizations!
+To peform optimizations efficiently we need to learn how to measure the results of our work.

+Don't trust your feeling, and find

 ---
 @snap[north span-95 text-05 text-left padded]